PanDAWMS/panda-server/README.txt

 Release Note

 * current
+  * don't check missing files with LFC when site is already set
   * added -9 to killTask
   * added forceKill for prod jobs
   * changed the brokerage to use CERN-PROD_EOSDATADISK as the dest for CERN-EOS jobs